Associate of Applied Science in Architectural and Engineering Technology

 The Associate of Applied Science (AAS) in Architectural and Engineering Technology prepares students to work as support personnel in the Architecture, Engineering, and Construction (AEC) industry.
 The program emphasizes the development of creative design thinking skills and digital software skills needed to solve challenges confronted by architects, engineers, and constructors.

 The program is based on curriculum used in accredited architecture programs and may qualify as transfer credit for students interested in pursuing architectural licensure.
+Please go to UAA's Authorization by State website for information about licensure or certification in a state other than Alaska.

 Complete the Admission Requirements for Associate Degrees.